 The effectiveness of these measures should then be assessed in subsequent internal audits.

-This requires documentation management systems that ensures that records are readily available at the correct access levels as required for corrective action, internal reporting, and external audits.
+These records should be readily available at the correct access levels for corrective action, internal reporting, and external audits.

 Benefits of an auditing checklist

-ISO 9001 provides an audit checklist that organisations are required to use when conducting internal audits.
+ISO 9001 provides an audit checklist that organizations are required to use when conducting internal audits.

-The checklist includes questions for assessing an organisation’s context, leadership, planning and quality management systems, support structures, operations, performance evaluation and areas for improvement.
+The checklist includes questions for assessing an organization’s context, leadership, planning and quality management systems, support structures, operations, performance evaluation and areas for improvement.

 Advantages of using an internal audit requirements checklist: